larryhastings/correlate/README.md

 The format of the log is undocumented and subject to change.
 Good luck!
-The main thing you'll want to do is figure out the "index" of the values in datasets a and b that you want to compare, then search for `" (index_a) x (index_b) "`.
+The main thing you'll want to do is figure out the "index" of the values in `dataset_a` and `dataset_b` that you want to compare, then search for `" (index_a) x (index_b) "`.
 For example, if the match you want to see is between value index 35 in `dataset_a` and value index 51 in `dataset_b`, search in the log for `" 35 x 51 "`.
 (The leading and trailing spaces means your search will skip over, for example, `235 x 514`.)

 ### Alternate Fuzzy Scoring Approaches That Didn't Work

-The math behind fuzzy scoring is a bit surprising, at least to me.
+I find the math behind fuzzy scoring a bit surprising.
 If you boil down the formula to its constituent factors, you'll notice one of the factors is `fuzzy_score` *cubed.*
 Why is it *cubed?*

-The simplest answer: that's the first approach that worked properly.
+The simplest answer: that's the first approach that seemed to work properly.
 To really understand why, you'll need to understand the history of fuzzy scoring in **correlate**--all the approaches I tried first that *didn't* work.